rydmike/adaptive_theme_demo/README.md

       primaryTextTheme: googleFontsTextTheme,
 ```

-Unfortunately, it is not that simple.
+**Unfortunately**, it is not this simple.
 This function contains a bug.
 It returns a `TextTheme` where font color is predefined to be `black` for all styles in the `TextTheme`.
-While this will work for `ThemeData.textTheme` in light theme.
-It is actually the incorrect color for all TextStyles in light and dark mode and also in Material-3 and Material-2 design.
+While this will work visually for `ThemeData.textTheme` in light theme.
+It is actually the incorrect color for all `TextStyle`s in both **light** and **dark** mode in both Material-3 and Material-2 design.
 You can read more about this bug in [issue #401](https://github.com/material-foundation/flutter-packages/issues/401).

-If `GoogleFonts.nnnTextTheme` would return a `TextTheme` where the font color is `null` for all its `TextStyle`s, then we would get the correct color applied by the `ThemeData` factory regardless of if it is for light or dark mode, or used in Material-3 or Material-2 mode.
+If `GoogleFonts.nnnTextTheme` would return a `TextTheme` where the font color is `null` for all its `TextStyle`s, then we would get the correct color applied by the `ThemeData` factory regardless of if it is for **light** or **dark** mode, or used in **Material-3** or **Material-2** mode.

-With the `TextTheme.apply()` function we can change, for example, the `color` property value in all its TextStyle to a given color with single call.
-Setting it to `ThemeData.textTheme.apply(displayColor: scheme.onSurface)` would be correct for Material-3, and for `ThemeData.primaryTextTheme.apply(displayColor: scheme.onPrimary)` would be correct in our theme in Material-3 mode.
-However, in an app that supports also Material-2, like this demo does, these colors are incorrect.
-Material-2 uses opacities on some text styles.
+With the `TextTheme.apply()` function we can change, for example, the `color` property value in all its `TextStyle`s to a given color with single call.
+Setting it to `ThemeData.textTheme.apply(displayColor: scheme.onSurface)` would be correct for Material-3.
+For `ThemeData.primaryTextTheme.apply(displayColor: scheme.onPrimary)` would be correct in our theme in Material-3 mode.
+However, in an app that also supports Material-2, like this demo does, these colors are incorrect for Material-2, since it uses opacities on some text styles.

 The easiest way to get correct colors is if we can set the color property to `null` for all `TextStyle`s in the `TextTheme` before we pass it to `ThemeData`.
 Then we let the built-in color contrast logic in the `ThemeData` factory take care of assigning the colors depending on brightness and Material-2 or -3 mode.